safesoftware/fme-server-iac-templates/AWS/win/terraform/modules/database/README.md

 # FME Server database module
-This module creates a PostgreSQL backend database and its virtual network rule for a distributed FME Server deployment in Azure.
+This module creates a PostgreSQL backend database and its virtual network rule for a distributed FME Server deployment in AWS.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements